getumbrel/umbrel-community-app-store/README.md

 This repository is a template to create an Umbrel Community App Store.
 These additional app stores allow developers to distribute applications without submitting to the [Official Umbrel App Store](https://github.com/getumbrel/umbrel-apps).

+Just click the "Use this template" button above and start adding your own apps!

 ### Technical Details

 The `umbrel-app-store.yml` file defines two important properties: